This may come as a surprise to some people, but Mali is one of the most diverse musical countries with many famous malian musicians.

 This is an important role, which is why the jeliw were often seen as leaders and advisors to the royal family.

 As many stories were transferred through song, it may not come as a surprise that some famous artists like Habib Koité, Salif Keita, Toumani Diabaté, Oumou Sangare belong to jeli families.

-Some other artists worth checking out are Habib Koite, Oumou Sangare (also won a Grammy), Bassekou Kouyate, Rokia Traore, Boubacar Traore, Amadou & Mariam.
+Some other Malian Musicians worth checking out are Habib Koite, Oumou Sangare (also won a Grammy), Bassekou Kouyate, Rokia Traore, Boubacar Traore, Amadou & Mariam.